The Overseas Battle

 World Bank appointed NE with delegations from India and Pakistan.

 Delhi even offered certain design changes to Pakistan.
-Monica Mohta, the then Director MEA (Pakistan) informed Robert O Blake, Malford’s deputy, that prior to President Musharraf’s visit to India, “The GOI had conceded “two-and-a-half” of Islamabad’s six technical objections by agreeing to dispense with low-level intakes for turbines that would have shortened the project’s timeline by eight weeks, and replacing a ‘sluice spillway’ with a ‘shoot (it probably is chute that is pronounced as shoot) spillway’.”
+Monica Mohta, the then Director MEA (Pakistan) informed Robert O Blake, Malford’s deputy, that before President Musharraf visited India, “The GOI had conceded “two-and-a-half” of Islamabad’s six technical objections by agreeing to dispense with low-level intakes for turbines that would have shortened the project’s timeline by eight weeks, and replacing a ‘sluice spillway’ with a ‘shoot (it probably is chute that is pronounced as shoot) spillway’.”
 This, she told the US diplomat, was reiterated by Prime Minister Dr Manmohan Singh to Musharaf when the latter visited India.

 Crucial-Six-SittingsIn October 2006, when the NE shared his draft determination with the two countries, tensions went up.
 Analysis of the draft indicated the verdict may cost heavily, even though the basic design was unchanged.